 I love the shrimp fajitas.
 Guacamole is awesome, too…everything there is good.
 A full lunch with a drink will run from $12 to $30 depending of course if you order a fresh-caught lobster or a cheese quesadilla.

-When it’s time to head back to your ship (be sure to allow at least an hour) just walk back to the road through the hotel.
-Taxis are usually available but leave enough time just in case you have to wait.
+When it’s time to head back to your ship (be sure to allow at least a full hour) just walk back to the road through the hotel.
+Taxis are usually available, but leave enough time just in case you have to wait.

 As you drive back to Costa Maya (for a short distance it’s a different route) look for these rainbow-colored cabanas.

 Once back at the cruise port, just follow the crowds out towards the pier.
 You can buy any last minute souvenirs from the hundreds of stalls and shops at the complex.
 Or that gelato I mentioned earlier!

 Too tired to walk?
 Take the complimentary trolley back to your ship.

 Seriously….You Could Have This…